matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 Messages SHOULD appear immediately in the message view when a user presses the "send" button.
 This should occur even if the message is still sending.
 This is referred to as "local echo".
 Clients SHOULD implement "local echo" of messages.

-Clients need to be able to pair up the "remote echo" from the server with the "local echo" to prevent duplicate messages being displayed.
+Clients need to be able to match the message they are sending with the same message which they receive from the event stream.
+The echo of the same message from the event stream is referred to as "remote echo".
+Both echoes need to be identified as the same message in order to prevent duplicate messages being displayed.
 Ideally this pairing would occur transparently to the user: the UI would not flicker as it transitions from local to remote.
 Flickering cannot be fully avoided in version 1 of the client-server API.
-Two scenarios need to be considered:
+Two scenarios need to be
+considered:

 - The client sends a message and the remote echo arrives on the event stream *after* the request to send the message completes.